willCode2Surf/abstracts/RedisEnterprise.TimeSeriesModule/Articles/ts-intro-overview.md

 ### Understanding the TimeSeries Module Features

-The Redis Enterprise platform brings with it the standard expectation of a tried and true tool in any modern stack but with scale in mind.
+The Redis Enterprise platform brings with it the standard expectation of a tried-and-true tool in any modern stack but with scale in mind.
 It is important to cover the features that can be leveraged and combined within the TimeSeries Module so early planning can take these into consideration.

-There are a few key concepts that we need to expand on so that you can get the most of the implementation.
-Lets cover the concepts that need to be understood before ingesting data.
+There are a few key concepts that we need to expand on so that you can get most of the implementation.
+Let’s cover the concepts that need to be understood before ingesting data.
 (We will talk consumption in depth in the next post.)

 1. Keys, this is not a new concept and are the way to sink data into the instance.
 There are some attributes of keys that you can finetune data policies.
     * retention, give your data a TTL